alamo-classes/2021FALL-GAME2338-TEAM-D/Test_Plan.md

 ## Acceptance Criteria

-Throughout development visual errors should be corrected as the arise.
+Throughout development visual errors should be corrected as they arise.
 Errors to input, such as delays or non functionality, will me reported to coders and fixed within a says time.
 When the products is free of visual and input errors it rill be released to the masses and futher optimization.

 ## References